Professors Jumadinova (Chair), Bonham-Carter, Kapfhammer, Luman, Mohan

 Computer Science Learning Outcomes

-Students who successfully complete either a major or a minor in the discipline of computer science are expected to demonstrate the successful attainment of the listed learning outcomes in each of the following categories:
+Students who successfully complete either a major or a minor in the discipline of computer science are expected to demonstrate the successful attainment of learning outcomes in each of the following categories:

 - Understands the basic and practical foundations of computer science (e.g., algorithms, data types, conditional logic, recursion, procedural programming concepts, object-oriented programming principles);